“This post may contain affiliate links. Please read my disclosure for more info.

 You’d probably raise your savings contribution as your salary increased, but for now, we’ll leave it at 6% to see that over time, your employer’s contribution has boosted your account by over $300,000.

-It seems like our paycheck is always stretched to the limit, but the beauty of employer sponsored plans is, that once you join – even with a small amount – it’s a painless way to save.
+The beauty of employer sponsored plans is that once you join – even with a small amount, it’s a painless way to save, inching it up a little each year.

 If you’re considering how to invest with small amounts of money, your employer’s savings program is a perk you don’t want to pass up.